It has pretty flowers and is perfect for beginners who want to grow one.

 Hoya curtisii variegated

 The leaves of the Hoya curtisii variegated are green with a creamy-white margin.
-The flowers are white and have five lobes, each shaped like a star.
+Just as ficus triangularis, the flowers are white and have five lobes, each shaped like a star.
 The plant can grow up to 12 inches tall when it’s mature and produce new leaves every year in October.

 Hoya curtisii bloom